Cincinnati College Preparatory Academy in the West End is expanding The Character Effect™. Read more in the Western Hills Press.

-Jim Mason, president and CEO of Beech Acres Parenting Center, is the 2018 recipient of the Virginia Colson Award for Service to Families and Children by the Ohio Association of Child Caring Agencies (OACCA).
+Jim Mason, President & CEO of Beech Acres Parenting Center, is the 2018 recipient of the Virginia Colson Award for Service to Families and Children by the Ohio Association of Child Caring Agencies (OACCA).
 The award recognizes Ohioans who advocate for quality services for children and their families.
 Read the press release.

 Beech Acres Parenting Center president and CEO Jim Mason was in Washington, D.C., on Wednesday, March 14, to present to members of Congress and their staffs about the impact the opioid epidemic is having on the children, families, foster parents and organizations who make up the larger child welfare system.
 He shared specific recommendations to stem the rising tide of children whose futures are at risk due to the largest epidemic of its kind in our nation’s history. https://beechacres.org/wp-content/uploads/2018/03/Jim-Mason-presents-on-Opiates-Impact-FINAL.pdf